bogdanstoicasn/VBC-launcher/README.md

    - Control a snake to eat food and grow longer without hitting the walls.

 6. **Worlde**
-    - A game with words
+    - A game with words.

 ## Requirements